ASHFORD DISTRICT

 **PARANORMAL ACTIVITY**

-There has also been an apparition of an elderly man with grey hair, wearing a clerical black gown and gaiters, believed to be Rev. Heiron.
+There has also been an apparition of an elderly man with grey hair, wearing a black clerical gown and gaiters.
+He is believed to be Rev. Heiron.
 Witnesses report seeing him standing at the fireplace with his hands clasped behind his back for many years.
 He is usually spotted around 10:10 AM and has also been seen sitting in a chair by the fire.

 2. WOOLPACK INN